Sandiego17/TypeScript-Course/README.md

 4. TypeScript code is essentially self-documenting: Because the data type of each data being used is explicitly defined, it is easy to look up these different types, functions and other definitions when needed.

+## Type Assertions
+This is used by the programmer to take control over value type, away from the compiler.
+Type Assertion can come in two forms, either as the regular TypeScript syntax, or as angle-bracket syntax.

 ## TypeScript Installation via npm
 Run ```npm install –g typescript``` inside a terminal.